 A warranty is a regulated insurance contract you take out so an item you buy – anything from a sofa to car – is insured and gets repaired or replaced if it breaks or is damaged.
 They’re also often called ‘extended warranties’.
 The insurance underwriter, not the trader or manufacturer, decides what to do with your claim.

-A guarantee (or manufacturer’s guarantee) is usually included for free when you buy something and is a promise from the trader or manufacturer that they will repair or replace the item or give you a refund if it becomes faulty within a set period of time.
+A guarantee (or manufacturer’s guarantee) is usually included for free when you buy something.
+It is a promise from the trader or manufacturer that they will repair or replace the item or give you a refund if it becomes faulty within a set period of time.

-A service contract is an agreement between you and the trader or manufacturer that looks like an insurance contract but isn’t.
-It usually works in the same way, but your rights are different if there’s a dispute.
+A service contract is an agreement between you and the trader or manufacturer.
+It looks like an insurance contract but isn’t.
+It usually works in the same way but, importantly, your rights are different if there’s a dispute.

 It’s not always easy to tell what agreement you have without looking at the small print on the bottom of the agreement but make sure you ask when you make the purchase.
 Here’s why it matters.

 You have lots of statutory rights when things go wrong with goods or services you purchase, though there are time limits.
 Here’s how they work – and the timelines.